-As people worldwide are fighting for climate justice, the Australian company Mayur Resources is pushing to open Papua New Guinea (PNG) to coal - the world's dirtiest industry.
-If the company succeeds with its dirty coal agenda, PNG would be the first Pacific Island Country to develop a coal industry.
+As people worldwide fight for climate justice, the Australian company Mayur Resources is trying to bring the coal industry to Papua New Guinea.
+If the mining giant succeeds, it will make PNG the first Pacific Island nation to develop a coal industry.

-RENEWABLES ARE A BETTER OPTION
+RENEWABLES A BETTER OPTION

-COMMUNITIES HAVE NOT BEEN PROPERLY CONSULTED
+COMMUNITIES NOT CONSULTED

 Mayur Resources has not consulted communities near the proposed power plant in Lae about its project.